-For the sake of completeness, it is important to note that a fine of up to 1% of the worldwide annual turnover may be imposed by the Cartel Court, if:
+For the sake of completeness, please note that a fine of up to 1% of the worldwide annual turnover may be imposed by the Cartel Court, if:

-- (in cases as described under question 3.2 above) an acquirer does not comply with an order of the court to refrain from executing its voting rights or to resell the shares acquired; or - ii) incorrect or misleading information was given in a notification.
+- (in cases as described under question 3.2 above) an acquirer does not comply with an order of the court not to execute its voting rights or to resell the shares acquired; or - ii) incorrect or misleading information was given in a notification.

-In December 2015, the Cartel Court imposed a fine for the submission of incorrect/misleading information in a merger filing.
-The fine agreed in a settlement was EUR 50,000.
+In October 2016, the Cartel Court has imposed a fine for the submission of incorrect/misleading information in a merger filing.
+The fine agreed in a settlement was EUR 750,000.